Skip to contents

 Rules

-Rules apply positive and negative r alike.
+Rules apply to positive and negative r alike.

 • Funder & Ozer (2019) ("funder2019"; default)